1coderookie/Kobra2PlusInsights/docs/hardware/bed.md

     If you're looking for a bedplate, a magnetic foil or just a PEI plate from a third party company, you need to get yourself a *330x330mm* plate, otherwise it would be too small!

-The temperature of the bed should reach about ≤230°F/110°C maximum and therefore it's possible to successfully print e.g. ABS, PETG and TPU (by using a housing though) besides PLA.
+The temperature of the bed should reach about ≤190°F/90°C maximum and therefore it's possible to successfully print e.g. ABS, PETG and TPU (by using an enclosure though) besides PLA.

-The machine offers a 25-point automatic bed leveling which is called ["Anycubic LeviQ 2.0"](#anycubic-leviq-automatic-bed-leveling-function).
+The machine offers a 49-point automatic bed leveling which is called ["Anycubic LeviQ 2.0"](#anycubic-leviq-automatic-bed-leveling-function).
 In addition to only probing the bed's surface, there's a sensor located at the left rear side which is being used for determining the z-offset.

 In the following I'll go into the details of each part of the whole bed construction.